MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-microsoft-test-framework-for-cpp.md

 ms.author: mblome
 manager: ghogen
 ---
-# How to: use the Microsoft Unit Testing Framework for C++
+# Use the Microsoft Unit Testing Framework for C++ in Visual Studio

 The Microsoft Unit Testing Framework for C++ is included by default in the **Desktop Development with C++** workload.